JustCool0208/health-risk-predictor-clean-/README.md

 Features

 <br>
---> User Authentication (Signup/Login) (Works on a simple database match for now , will be made secure using json in the later phases of the project)
+--> User Authentication (Signup/Login) (Works on a simple database match for now , will be made secure using jwt in the later phases of the project)

 <br>
 --> Health Data Submission